mtrdesign/krait/README.md

 * `/krait-ui`: The VueJS-based DataTable UI kit that includes all front-end components.
 * `/krait`: The main Laravel package that includes all back-end features.

+## Official Documentation

+More information about the package usage can be found on the [Krait Docs Website](https://mtrdesign.github.io/krait/).

 # Quickstart